Skip to content

 Fun and Sustainable Ways to Reuse Your Butler Diaries Packaging

 At Butler Diaries, we’re passionate about sustainability.
 That’s why we reuse all the packaging we receive from our suppliers to send out your orders.
-By the time your Butler Diaries parcel arrives, those boxes have already been reused at least twice!
+We also use biodegradable labels!
+So by the time your Butler Diaries parcel arrives, those boxes have already been reused at least twice and are perfect for recycling!

 But we don’t want the journey to stop there.
 Both the cardboard boxes and the air pillows used to protect your diaries can be repurposed in your service to spark creativity, play, and learning.
 Instead of heading to landfill, they can become the foundation for hours of open-ended exploration — all while helping you meet the Early Years Learning Framework (EYLF) v2.0 outcomes.